syntaxspecter/leetcode/README.md

 <a href = "https://leetcode.com/problemset/all/"> List of Problems

-All the solutions are tagged with their respective question number in this repo.
+All the solutions are committed with their respective question number in this repo.

 ## Setting up Leetcode with VScode